-Last year, Cathay Pacific teamed up with Hong Kong hospitality group Black Sheep Restaurants to transform the Economy Class menus on long-haul flights from Hong Kong.
+Last year, Cathay Pacific teamed up with Hong Kong hospitality group Black Sheep Restaurants to transform the Economy Class inflight menus on long-haul routes from Hong Kong.
 The focus was to create contemporary dishes packed full of flavour that reflected the adventure of travel.

 This month, there are new dishes on the menu, and this time regional passengers flying to Singapore, Bangkok and India will also enjoy the upgraded flavours.
 With so many styles of cuisine available to draw on, the diverse new options include influences from Black Sheep Restaurants’ South East Asian bar and kitchen Chôm Chôm, subcontinental spicing from Rajasthan Rifles and Hotal Colombo, Middle Eastern subtlety from Maison Libanaise and classic Italian flavours from Associazione Chianti.